What She Brings to the Team

 Judy is a whip-smart public relations and marketing strategist, powered by insights, experience and endless imagination.
 Since co-founding the agency with sister, Deborah Weinstein, Judy's personal mantra of "What if?" has become the spark that has lit some of the industry's most inspired campaigns and the foundation of the agency’s creative culture.

-Judy provides senior counsel to many of the world's leading brands, developing strategies that mix the best of public relations, influencer relations, social media, digital, interactive events and experiential activations.
+Judy provides senior counsel to many of the world's leading brands, developing strategies that mix the best of public relations, influencer relations, social media, digital, interactive special events and experiential activations.

 An on-the-ground leader, Judy encourages our team to never stop learning and growing.
 Her open-minded approach continually leads us to ground-breaking and globally award-winning campaigns.
 A pioneer in the area of social responsibility public relations, her work has helped stop violence against women, achieve protective legislation to curb sex trafficking, mobilize communities to reduce childhood hunger, advance social justice and positive change, and so much more.